Latest

 .jpg)

-V-382 Red - Velvet Underglaze in Pint Size Container
+V-382 Red - Velvet Underglaze in Two-ounce Size Container

 Red Velvet Underglaze is a vivid crimson at cone 05, deepens to a dark wine red at cone 5, and turns brownish as it begins to burn out at cone 10.
 A clear glaze accentuates the color of the underglaze nicely at cone 05 and cone 5.